boraneak/bidstreet/README.md

-# Bidding System Web Application (🚧 In Progress)
+# Bidding web app (🚧 In Progress)

-This project is mainly about letting people bid on different things in an online store.
+This project is mainly about letting people bid on different items in an online store.

 ## Getting Started